danfairs/django-dfk/README.rst

 ================

 Thanks to ISM Fantasy Games Ltd. for sponsoring this package.
-Package maintained by Dan Fairs and Rob Charlwood
+Package maintained by Dan Fairs, Rob Charlwood and Ian Dash